Kaindall/Kaindall/README.md

-- 👀 I’m interested in work in this area on the Junior level on the future.
+- 👀 I’m interested to work in the IT area focusing in the Data Analyst or Engineering at Junior Level
-- 🌱 I’m currently learning Python, Pandas, Flask, PyAutoGui, HTML and CSS.
+- 🌱 I’m currently learning content to be a Data Analyst (Unimed BH Bootcamp by DIO)
-- 💞️ I’m looking to collaborate on all projects that I can.
+- 💞️ I’m looking to collaborate on all projects that I can, so if you need some help, contact me!
 - 📫 Reach me in any social media!
 I will answer more fast that I can.